The effects of rounding errors in the nodes on barycentric interpolation: Bounds for the second formula

-\end{lem} In Salzer's setting, the points $\hat{\wvec{v}}$ are close to the Chebyshev points of the second kind for $2n$ and $\wfcc{\Lambda}{\hat{\wvec{v}}}$ is also $\wfc{O}{\log n}$.
-In this case, the right-hand side of \wref{bound_2n} overestimates the left-hand side by at most a factor of $\wfc{O}{\log n}$.
-Lemma \ref{lem_explicit} leads to computable estimates for relevant classes of functions.
-For instance, we can bound the error in Step II for a function $f$ with a Lipschitz constant $L$ by computing $\wvec{z}$ and maximizing the linear functions of $\wvec{y}$ given by
+Equation \pRef{bound_2n} leads to computable bounds for the forward errors for relevant classes of functions.
+We can bound the error in Step II for a Lipschitz function $f$ by evaluating $\wvec{z}$ and maximizing the linear functions of $\wvec{y}$ given by

-where the $a_{k,j}$ are defined using $\wplagr{j}{t}$, the $j$-th Lagrange polynomial with nodes $\hat{\wvec{x}}$,
+where the $a_{k,j}$ are defined using $\wplagr{j}{x}$, the $j$-th Lagrange polynomial with nodes $\wvec{\hat{x}}$,

 subject to linear constraints of the form